top of page

 Why Do Dogs Guard Resources?

 Dogs instinctively guard resources for survival.
-In the wild, protecting food or shelter increases the chances of survival, and while domestic dogs don't face these threats, the instinct remains.
+In the wild, protecting food or shelter increases the chances of survival.
+While domestic dogs don't face these threats, the instinct remains.
 Other factors that contribute to resource guarding include:

-Genetics – Some breeds are naturally more prone to guarding behaviors.
+Genetics: Some breeds are naturally more prone to guarding behaviours.

-Lack of socialization – Puppies that weren’t properly exposed to people approaching their food or toys may struggle with sharing.
+Lack of socialization—Puppies who weren't adequately exposed to people approaching their food or toys may struggle with sharing.

-Unintentional reinforcement – If a dog learns that growling makes people back away, they may continue the behavior.
+Unintentional reinforcement: If a dog learns that growling makes people back away, they may continue the behaviour.

 Signs of Resource Guarding